New EPA HFC Rule in 2021 Under the AIM Act

 Prepare for the HFC Phasedown with the Refrigerant Geeks

-In terms of refrigerant compliance, the AIM Act is solidifying the next refrigerant transition.
-Your stakeholders and workforce must be ready, and that’s where the Refrigerant Geeks come in.
+In terms of refrigerant compliance and refrigerant tracking, the AIM Act is solidifying the next refrigerant transition.
+Your stakeholders and workforce must be ready for the next generation of corporate sustainability, answering sustainability audit questions, and ESG reporting, and that’s where the Refrigerant Geeks come in.

 Our team of experts with more than 25+ years of experience can ensure you’re prepared for the coming HFC phasedown.
 In the year of 2021 alone, much will be happening with the AIM Act.
 In fact, by September, this proposed rule will be final.